-- 1 Select the required channel. - 2 Select Menu>Radio settings>Functions>Talkaround. - 3 In the Talkaround menu, choose On. - 4 Press Select.
-The message Talkaround activated appears briefly, and the repeater talkaround icon | appears in the display. - 5 Proceed with your call. - 6 To turn repeater talkaround off, either change the channel, or choose Off in the Talkaround menu.
+- 1 Select the required channel. - 2 Press Menu and select Radio settings > Functions > Talkaround. - 3 In the Talkaround menu, choose On. - 4 Press Select.
+The message Talkaround activated appears briefly, and the repeater talkaround icon + appears on the display. - 5 Proceed with your call. - 6 To turn repeater talkaround off, either change the channel, or choose Off in the Talkaround menu.

 - 1 Select the required channel. - 2 Press the programmed function key to turn repeater talkaround on.
-The message Talkaround activated appears briefly, and the repeater talkaround icon | appears in the display. - 3 Proceed with your call. - 4 To turn repeater talkaround off, either change the channel, or press the function key again.
+The message Talkaround activated appears briefly, and the repeater talkaround icon | appears on the display. - 3 Proceed with your call. - 4 To turn repeater talkaround off, either change the channel, or press the function key again.